peterdri/ece-communications-labs/_ece350/lab2/SSB-receiver.md

     __*WAV File Source properties dialog.*__

   - This WAV file was recorded using the I and Q streams for the R and L channels.
 By setting the block to have two output channels you will be able to use the full I/Q signal.
-    > Note that we normally would take I to be L and Q to be R, but in this case they are reversed.
+    {% include alert.html title="Note" content="We would normally take I to be L and Q to be R, but in this case they are reversed." %}

   - Add a [Float To Complex](https://wiki.gnuradio.org/index.php/Float_To_Complex) block to convert from I and Q to a complex signal.